Free delivery over £39 | Taste test guarantee

 For dogs needing extra support, Omni’s Prebiotic & Probiotic Soft Chews offer a convenient daily solution.
 Vet-formulated, they:

-Complement Omni’s food as part of a holistic routine
+• Complement Omni’s food as part of a holistic daily routine

 The Takeaway

-Prebiotics and probiotics are not just trends, they are valuable tools for supporting your dog’s gut health.
+Prebiotics and probiotics aren’t just trends, they’re valuable tools for supporting your dog’s gut health.
 Used appropriately, they can enhance vitality, improve behaviour, and strengthen long-term wellbeing.

-Explore Omni’s full range of gut-friendly meals and supplements, designed to nourish from the inside out.
+Explore Omni’s full range of gut-friendly meals and supplements, designed to nourish from the inside out and keep your dog feeling balanced, comfortable, and full of life.

 Sources